A Kernel Loss for Solving the Bellman Equation: Related Work

+Our work is also related to a line of interesting work on Bellman residual minimization (BRM) based on nested optimization~\citep{antos08learning,farahmand08regularized,farahmand16regularized,hoffman11regularized,chen19information}.
+They formulate the value function as the solution to a coupled optimization problem, where both the inner and outer optimization are over the same function space.
+While their inner optimization plays a similar role as our use of RKHS in the kernel loss definition, our loss is derived from a different way, and decouples the representations used in inner and outer optimizations.
+Furthermore, the nested optimization formulation also involves solving a minimax problem (similar to SBEED), while our approach is much simpler as it only requires solving a minimization problem.

 Finally, the kernel method has been widely used in machine learning~\citep[e.g.,][]{scholkopf2001learning, muandet2017kernel}.
-In RL, authors have used kernels either to model transition probabilities~\citep{ormoneit02kernel} or to represent the value function~\citep[e.g.,][]{xu05kernel,xu07kernel,taylor09kernelized}.
-These works differ significantly from our method in that they use kernels to specify the function class of value functions or transition models.
-In contrast, we leverage kernels for \emph{designing proper loss functions} to address the double-sampling problem, while putting no constraints on which approximation classes to represent the value function.
-Our approach is thus expected to be more flexible and scalable in practice, especially when combined with neural networks.
+In RL, authors have used kernels either to smooth the estimates of transition probabilities and rewards~\citep{ormoneit02kernel}, or to represent the value function~\citep[e.g.,][]{xu05kernel,xu07kernel,taylor09kernelized}.
+Our method differs from these works in that we leverage kernels for \emph{designing proper loss functions} to address the double-sampling problem, while putting no constraints on which approximation classes to represent the value function.
+Our approach is thus expected to be more flexible and scalable in practice, allowing the value function to lie in flexible function classes like neural networks.

 {{K-loss~}}